 A compelling ad is an ad that effectively communicates your offer, improves user motivation, and persuaded them to click.
 For your ad to be convincing it needs to reduce friction and influence visitors to click.

 Creating persuasive optimized ads requires you to add certain elements.
-Let’s discuss how you can optimize your Facebook and Google AdWords ads.
+Let’s discuss how you can optimize your Facebook and Google Ads.

 Facebook ad optimization